rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 -   Rented a dedicated server.
 -   Wrote his own Chef scripts to create a database.
--   Wrote his own Chef scripts to create a webserver.
+-   Wrote his own Chef scripts to create a web server.
 -   Wrote a deployment script using Fabric to deploy his application to his new servers.